 2. Reliable Vapor Barrier Should be Prepared

-The walls, ceiling, and the flooring of a wine cellar should contain vapor barriers.
-A vapor barrier is made of polyethylene plastic sheeting, which is a water-resistant, flexible, and durable material used to prevent water vapor and moisture from condensing on the cellar’s wall, ceiling and floor.
+The walls, ceiling, and flooring of a wine cellar should contain vapor barriers.
+A vapor barrier is made of polyethylene plastic sheeting, which is a water-resistant, flexible, and durable material used to prevent water vapor and moisture from condensing on the cellar’s wall, ceiling, and floor.
 Vapor barriers are necessary for the cooling unit to effectively maintain proper humidity.

 3. Dedicated Electrical Circuit Should be Setup